 Who may provide Crowdfunding services

 - the project owner who proposes the project to be funded

 - investors who fund the proposed project, and

-- an intermediating organisation in the form of a crowdfunding service provider that brings together project owners and investors through an online platform.
+- an intermediating organisation in the form of a crowdfunding service provider (CSP) that brings together project owners and investors through an online platform.

 What Crowdfunding Services are regulated

 the matching of business funding interests of investors and project owners through the use of a crowdfunding platform and which consists of any of the following activities:

 - the facilitation of granting of loans; ‘loan’ means an agreement whereby an investor makes available to a project owner an agreed amount of money for an agreed period of time and whereby the project owner assumes an unconditional obligation to repay that amount to the investor, together with the accrued interest, in accordance with the instalment payment schedule;